Lyft vs. Uber: Which Rideshare App Is Best for Drivers?

-The average salary for Uber drivers across the U.S. is just over $29,000 a year, according to Indeed.
+The average salary for Uber drivers across the U.S. is just over $63,000 a year, or $19.18 per hour, according to Indeed.
 However, drivers’ exact earnings will depend on where they live, distance driven and tips.

 How Much Does Lyft Pay?

-The average salary for Lyft drivers across the U.S. is $30,344 a year, according to Indeed, but that can vary widely by location.
+The average salary for Lyft drivers across the U.S. is $72,952 a year, or $22.05 an hour, according to Indeed, but that can vary widely by location.
 The majority of your earnings are based on the time and distance driven, according to Lyft.
 But tips and bonuses add to your earnings.

 What Lyft Offers That Uber Doesn’t

-In 2017, Lyft expanded to 40 “full” states, meaning it lets drivers pick up anywhere in those states, not restricted to a metro area.
+Lyft operates in all 50 states (and three Canadian provinces), offering full coverage in 40 states.
+Drivers can pick up anywhere in those states, instead of being restricted to a metro area.
 According to Lyft, this means the platform covers more than 94% of the U.S.

 Lyft also offers Amp, a nifty device that makes it easier for drivers to connect with riders at busy spots — and for drivers who are deaf or hard of hearing to stay on top of new rides.

 For years, Uber had one huge advantage over Lyft: It was in more places.
 But now both services are available in all 50 states and in most areas within those states.